bluepintail/bluepintail.github.io/_posts/2020-10-19-medalla-1-data-prep.md

 ```

 ## Database Modifications
-First we make a few changes to the postgresql database provided by `chaind`.
+Next we make a few changes to the postgresql database provided by `chaind`.
 The database includes all blocks observed by Jim's Teku node, including a number of *orphaned* blocks which did not become *canonical*, that is, part of the finalised chain.
 Working out which blocks are canonical and which are orphaned will be valuable later, so we create extra columns in the `t_blocks` and `t_attestations` tables to mark those blocks and the attestations which were included in them.
 We also create a new index on `t_attestations` to allow us to select attestations according to the hash of the block in which they were included.

 We then add a new table, `t_validator_performance`, which we will populate later with information about how each validator performed for each of its assigned attestation duties.